A professional completes a checklist for the notified body selection process.

 The regulatory landscape has shifted with the Medical Device Regulation (MDR) and In Vitro Diagnostic Regulation (IVDR).
 These new rules raised the bar, making requirements for manufacturers and Notified Bodies much stricter.
 NBs now perform more in-depth reviews, conduct more frequent audits, and emphasize post-market surveillance.
 This increased scrutiny has also led to a smaller pool of available partners.
 There are currently very few Notified Bodies approved under these new regulations, making your selection process more competitive and important than ever.

-How Your Choice Impacts Your Timeline to Market
+How Your Notified Body Impacts Your Time to Market

 Don’t underestimate how your choice of Notified Body affects your launch schedule.
 The certification process isn’t quick, often taking 12 to 18 months, with some complex cases stretching beyond two years.
 The right partner—one with expertise in your device type and clear communication—helps you move through the process efficiently.
 A mismatch, however, can lead to endless back-and-forth and significant delays.
 Your relationship with your Notified Body is a long-term partnership, and choosing the right one is fundamental to getting your device to market without setbacks.